The Best Places to Visit in Sussex

 There is perhaps no more iconic landmark in Sussex than the South Downs, a chalky ridge of hills and escarpments that cover 670 km square.
 Running from Eastbourne in East Sussex, right through West Sussex and on to Winchester in Hampshire, they are the place of many legends and stories and have played their part in the life of Neolithic man, the Romans, the Norman Conquest, the defeat of the Spanish Armada, pirates, smugglers, World War II defences and more.

 The South Downs Way is one of only 15 national trails in England and Wales.
 It’s 160 km long (100 miles) and runs through the South Downs.
 It was recently named “10th Most Beautiful Hiking Trail in the World” by outdoors specialist Zalando.
-Notable places en route are many and include Harting Down, Amberley, Bramber, Cissbury and Chanctonbury Rings, Devil’s Dyke, the Jack and Jill windmills, Wilmington, the Seven Sisters and Beachy Head.
+Notable places en route where you can enjoy the most incredible views include Harting Down, Amberley, Bramber, Cissbury and Chanctonbury Rings, Devil’s Dyke, the Jack and Jill windmills, Wilmington, the Seven Sisters and Beachy Head.

 Above all else though, the South Downs and its many footpaths are breathtakingly beautiful and evocative, with incredible views north across the Weald and beyond, and south out to sea.
 Whilst some stretches may be busier than others, you’ll often find yourself alone, listening to the call of the wind, following in footsteps that date back thousands of years, and sheltering in the shade of trees that are bent double into the wind.